edwardstone1337/Todoist/README.md

   - Used for reliable QR code generation without client-side libraries

 No build tools or package managers required.
 The application is a static front-end app with no runtime dependencies.

+## Copy Management

+All user-visible copy is documented in `COPY.md` with context about where and when users see it.
+When updating copy:

+1. Update the copy in `COPY.md` first (this is the single source of truth)
+2. Then update the corresponding code in `index.html` or `app.js`
+3. Follow the process outlined in `COPY_WORKFLOW.md`

+This ensures copy updates are tracked and the documentation stays in sync with the codebase.

 ## Notes